grafana/mimir/docs/sources/architecture/store-gateway.md

 By default, index-headers are downloaded to disk, but not kept in memory by the store-gateway.
 Index-headers will be memory mapped only once required by a query and will be automatically released after `-blocks-storage.bucket-store.index-header-lazy-loading-idle-timeout` time of inactivity.

 Mimir supports a configuration flag `-blocks-storage.bucket-store.index-header-lazy-loading-enabled=false` to disable index-header lazy loading.
-When disabled, index-headers are all kept in memory, which provides faster access, however in a cluster with a large number of blocks, each store-gateway may have a large amount of memory mapped index-headers, regardless how frequently they are used at query time.
+When disabled, index-headers are all memory mapped, which provides faster access, however in a cluster with a large number of blocks, each store-gateway may have a large amount of memory mapped index-headers, regardless how frequently they are used at query time.

 ## Caching